 Limited investment choices.
 There are only 5 investment choices (not counting Life Cycle Funds), which is a benefit and a drawback.
 The simplicity that makes investing in the TSP can also be a detriment to those who have a better understanding of investing or would like to further diversify beyond a few index funds.
 With the TSP you can not invest in REITs, or individual sectors such as technology, precious metals, healthcare, emerging markets, etc.

 Limited tracking in money software.
 The second drawback is the inability to link to home finance programs such as Quicken, or MS Money.
 You can manually input your data into these programs, but there is no automatic download feature.
 So you must manually change it every time you invest, rebalance your portfolio, etc. That can be a pain, but it’s necessary if you want to have a clear picture of your net worth, asset allocation, performance, etc. (The TSP states the reason they do not offer this feature is to maintain low costs.)
+However, Personal Capital does have a working connection.

 No matching funds for military.
 Unless you are civil service, you do not get matching funds.
 In that case, it is usually better to max out your Roth IRA before contributing to the TSP.
 (This has changed to a limited degree since the initial publication of this article; military branches have the option of offering matching funds to service members, but only do so on a limited basis – usually only as a retention bonus.
 All matching funds come out of personnel budgets, which limits the service branches ability to do this on a full scale basis).